-YEARS 9 - 12 DANCE PERSPECTIVES
+YEARS 9 - 12

-Perspectives explores aspects of dance analysis embedded in practical ballet and contemporary dance classes.
-Students engage with in-class discussions and activities to investigate the aesthetic, creative and repertoire elements of each genre.
-This intellectual and analytical development is taught formally to years 10, 11 and 12 as part of VCE Dance and VCE/VET Dance.
+Elements of dance analysis become embedded in practical dance classes.
+Students continue to engage with in-class discussions and activities to investigate the aesthetic, creative and repertoire elements of each genre.
+Glossaries and terminology relevant to each of the core dance subjects (Ballet, Contemporary and jazz) are expanded in these year levels.
+Further analytical skills are introduced with observations and feedback on choreography, performances and during rehearsal processes.
+In-depth analysis is taught formally to years 10, 11 and 12 as part of VCE Dance and VCE/VET Dance.

 - To develop and expand understanding and critical awareness of dance in the students' own lives and culture through discussion - Attending and appreciating dance performances; executing and analysing the process of dance creation - To appreciate stylistic differences and the close reciprocal influences of dance, music, art and theatre throughout history.
+See VCE/VET course outlines below